Measure rigidity of synthetic lower Ricci curvature bound on Riemannian manifolds: Abstract

 \section{Abstract}

 In this paper we investigate Lott-Sturm-Villani's synthetic lower Ricci curvature bound on Riemannian manifolds with boundary.
 We prove several measure rigidity results related to optimal transport on Riemannian manifolds, which completely characterize $\cd$ condition and non-collapsed $\cdkn$ condition on Riemannian manifolds with boundary.
 In particular, we reveal the measure rigidity of Riemannian interpolation inequality proved by Cordero-Erausquin, McCann and Schmuckenschl\"ager.
-We prove that log-concave measures are the only reference measures so that displacement convexity holds on Riemannian manifolds.
-This is the first measure rigidity result concerning synthetic dimension-free CD condition, which is new even on $\R^n$.
-Using $L^1$-optimal transportation theory, we prove that CD condition yields geodesical convexity, which is also an unsolved problem even on Euclidean plan.
+We prove that log-(semi)concave measures are the only reference measures so that displacement convexity holds on Riemannian manifolds.
+This is the first measure rigidity result concerning the synthetic dimension-free CD condition, which is new even on $\R^n$.
+Using $L^1$-optimal transportation theory, we also prove that CD condition yields geodesical convexity (with respect to the usual Riemannian distance).

 \textbf{Keywords}: measure rigidity, curvature-dimension condition, metric measure space, Riemannian manifold, boundary, Bakry-\'Emery theory, optimal transport.\\